Targeting inactive communities to build a more active Australia.

 - National Sporting Organisations including National Sporting Organisations (NSO) and National Sporting Organisations for people with Disability (NSOD) as recognised by Sport Australia.
 (Please see Australian Sports Directory for a list of eligible organisations)

-Eligible organisations may partner with other organisations, including those with more experience working with older Australians, to achieve program objectives (see Program Guidelines).
+Eligible organisations may partner with other organisations, including those with more experience working with inactive populations, to achieve program objectives (see Program Guidelines).